 We have lots of ideas as to how we can make our blocks healthier.
 Now that it is possible for residents to plant vegetables wherever they’ll get the requisite amount of sunlight in their gardens — thanks to determined neighbors who fought the ordinance that banished vegetables to the backyard — we will encourage our neighbors to grow their own organic vegetables, perhaps weaving them into the existing landscape, or creating food forests.

-Bound by Beauty recently gave an Organic Vegetable Gardening Workshop, in honor of those determined residents (stay tuned for the workshop video, which is currently in production), and we’re looking to do more to educate and encourage neighbors to follow their example, including those with more limited mobility such as seniors.
+Bound by Beauty recently gave an Organic Vegetable Gardening Workshop, in honor of those determined residents, and we’re looking to do more to educate and encourage neighbors to follow their example, including those with more limited mobility such as seniors.
 If you are a vegetable gardener, can you envision giving a workshop to interested neighbors on your block?

 Study after study affirms the mental and physical health benefits of both growing and eating homegrown organic veggies.
 And since crops can sometimes grow in overabundance, neighbors will be sharing and trading their produce with other neighbors, making all who participate in this exchange stronger and healthier, and weaving the fabric of our little community even tighter.
 If you’re a neighbor who likes organic gardening or just wants to ask questions and learn more from a kindred community on Facebook, please join the Miami Shores and Neighbors Fruit Veggie and Seed Exchange group.